truenas/middleware/docs/userguide/freenas_intro.rst

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.

 * The "Require Kerberos for NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.

+* The "SNMP v3 Support" checkbox and the "Username" and "Password" fields have been added to :menuselection:`Services --> SNMP` so that SNMPv3 can be configured.

 * The MediaBrowser Plugin has been renamed to Emby.